 - In addition to performing routine cleaning services of our school, deeper cleaning will take place after school when student desks and chairs, and other surfaces are cleaned.

 HOW ILLNESS WILL BE HANDLED

 During the school day, we know we will face the normal scrapes (e.g., during recess) and minor illnesses of childhood.
 As usual, our Health Clinic will be ready to assist any student who is injured or ill during the day.
 We will also be on the lookout for any student experiencing fear and anxiety as a result of the COVID-19 situation.
 The COVID-19 situation will require heightened watchfulness, and the health of our whole community will depend on our strong partnership with parents.
-Families who are concerned about their students’ susceptibility to severe illness related to COVID-19, or who are concerned about vulnerable family members at home should contact Mrs. Arias.
+Families who are concerned about their students’ susceptibility to severe illness related to COVID-19, or who are concerned about vulnerable family members at home should contact the school administration.